damienwhaley/challenge-seek/README.md

 4. Change the structure to have Price Rules be attached to a Customer.
 I think this makes more sense as the Price Rules more closely align to a Customer.
 This means that the way that the Checkout object works will also change.
 I'd recommend attaching a Customer to a Checkout when the Checkout is instatiated.
 5. Set the scope modifiers for the class members to be better.
 I've made the members which I want to control as private, but some of the others should be also private.
 It would have added more code for testing, and was not needed for the solution.
 6. Add a percentage discount to the price rules to add flexibility and more readability.
+7. I wasn't entirely happy with how I am using `productCode`.
+I think perhaps it could have passed a `product` object instead, but that might be too much overhead in terms of everything else which goes with the product object.
+Maybe if this was a database-backed solution then the way the objects are created or fetched will change the way that objects are created or passed.